top of page

 I have been the Parks & Recreation Director in Bath since 2007 and have enjoyed every minute working with such a dedicated volunteer committee.

 The Bath Community Forestry Committee has existed since 1992 when it was founded by a handful of Bath citizens who saw a need for the care of the urban forest and city trees around Bath.
-Over the past 25 years, the BCFC has evolved from a tree care and watering organization to a full-fledged organization not only interested in the care and watering of trees, but also the future of trees and forests in an unsettling time of global warming, numerous tree diseases, and invasive insects that are threatening the very livelihood of New England’s tree species.
+Over the past 25 years, the BCFC has evolved from a tree care and watering organization to a full-fledged organization not only interested in the care and watering of trees, but also the future of trees and forests in an unsettling time of climate change, numerous tree diseases, and invasive insect pests that are threatening the very livelihood of New England’s tree species.

 bottom of page